shnoh171/shnoh171.github.io/_posts/2018-11-21-making-code-simple.md

 }
 ```

-Now I modifed the base cases of `hasWord()`.
-Since the checking range is now done while treating base cases at the beginning of the function, all conditional statements after base cases are removed.
+Third I modifed the base cases of `hasWord()`.
+Since the checking range is now done in the beginning of the function, all the conditional statements after base cases are removed.

 ```c++
 bool hasWord(int y, int x, string word, char board[5][5]) {